Fragile X Syndrome Testing

 Causes for Rejection

-Frozen specimen, clotted or hemolysed, inappropriate container
+Frozen specimen, clotted or hemolyzed, inappropriate container

 Turnaround Time